Creating an Eval

 How to create an eval on the Datalab.

-Portex makes it easy to monetize your expert domain knowledge through custom evaluations or "evals" that you can offer to model builders on the Datalab.
-Follow this guide to get started with monetizing evals on the Datalab.
+Portex makes it easy to take your expert domain knowledge and generate custom evaluations or "evals" that you can offer to model builders on the Datalab.
+Follow this guide to get started with writing and building evals on the Datalab.
+First, we walk through the details of effective evals on Portex.

 Creating an Eval Dataset Bundle